-Showing the knee was the height of fashion, bouffant coiffures gave way to sophisticated short bobs, and the need for corsets greatly reduced because women clothing tended towards a kind of "boyish silhouette” style as seen with the loose styled dresses and gowns.
+Exposing the knee was the height of fashion.
+Bouffant coiffures gave way to sophisticated short bobs, and the need for corsets greatly reduced because designs of women clothing moved towards a "boyish silhouette” style, as was seen with the loose styled dresses and gowns.

-In the 20's the flapper dress was the most popular style for women and everyone desired it.
-Also referred to as the Charleston dress, these attires in various cuts and silhouettes became popular from the mid-1920.
+In the 20s the flapper dress was the most popular style for women, and everyone desired it.
+Also referred to as the Charleston dress, these attires, in various cuts and silhouettes, became popular.

-Flat-chested and waist-less shapes and cuts emerged, an "aggressive" dressing down that was softened with the use of feather boas, embroidery, showy fashion accessories, blunt-toed shoes, and long cigarette holders.
+Fashion design included flat-chested and waist-less shapes and cuts emerged, and there was an "aggressive" dressing down that was softened with feather boas, embroidery, showy fashion accessories, blunt-toed shoes, and long cigarette holders.

-It was during this fashion decade that sheer stockings become fashionable, good thing, as the thick unattractive woollen stockings worn by fashionable women a decade and more before the swinging 20s 'went out' like a puff of smoke.
+This was also the era that sheer stockings become fashionable, which was a good thing when compared to the thick and unattractive woollen stockings worn by fashionable women a decade earlier.

-The backless evening gowns and soft slim-fitting day dresses become appreciated by those in tune with fashionable styles and the female body's slim, toned, and athletic silhouette becomes the vogue. . . certainly because outdoor activities women engaged in was on the rise.
+The backless evening gowns and soft slim-fitting day dresses become appreciated by those in tune with fashionable styles and the female body's slim, toned, and athletic silhouette became the vogue.
+Certainly, this was because the outdoor activities women engaged in was on the rise.